ContextualAI/HALOs/README.md

    Set intermediate_checkpoints to true in config/config.yaml or on the command line with ++config.intermediate_checkpoints=true.
    Every config.eval_every steps, a checkpoint will be saved in the experiment directory ($cache_dir/$exp_name).

 3. Where do I find all the Archangel models?

-They are all uploaded to our Huggingface Hub:
+    They are all on the Huggingface Hub:

 | Model | PPO | DPO | KTO | SFT | SLIC | SFT+PPO | SFT+DPO | SFT+KTO |
 | ------------- |:-------------:|-------------:|-------------:|-------------:|-------------:|-------------:|-------------:|-------------:|